Unacknowledged rape: Drug and alcohol use

-If an individual was willingly under the influence of alcohol or drugs, they are less likely to acknowledge the event as a rape.
-This changes if the individual was unwillingly under the influence of drugs during the event- more popularly known as date rape.
+If an individual is willingly under the influence of alcohol or drugs, they are less likely to acknowledge the event as a rape.
 One study found that less than 10% of women who were intoxicated acknowledged their experience as rape.
 Another study found that over 50% of unacknowledged victims report being under the influence of alcohol or drugs at the time of the event while only approximately 25% of acknowledged victims report being impaired by a substance.

 Legal and other issues

 Unacknowledged rapes can skew the validity of statistics regarding criminal behavior.
 Reputable reports such as the FBI violent crime report rely upon crimes reported to law enforcement to construct their statistics.
-The most recent study estimated that 135,755 women were raped in the year of 2017.
+A recent study estimated that 734,630 people were raped in the year of 2018.
 However, the crime must be reported to be included in this report.
 Only 230 out of every 1,000 rapes are reported to law enforcement officials.
 If a victim does not acknowledge the assault, they do not acknowledge that a crime has been committed against them.
 If there is no crime, there is nothing to report to the police.
 For this reason, it is understood that such reports underestimate the prevalence of sex crimes.
 Studies regarding unacknowledged rape also call into question whether or not the current line of communication between victim and law enforcement officer yields the most success.
 When investigating reported assaults, the protocol is for the officer to ask, "Were you raped?"
 However, it has been found that people reporting rapes respond better to behaviorally descriptive questions such as "Did the perp (insert action) without your consent?".
 Unfortunately, not acknowledging a rape makes it much harder to prosecute.
 If a rape eventually becomes acknowledged and a report is made, the report is considered delayed.
 A delayed report makes conducting an examination for a rape kit impossible.
 Because jurors can also hold rape myths, a delayed report is often viewed in a negative light.

 After effects

 There is inconclusive evidence regarding the effects of a rape that remains unacknowledged.
-Women who do not acknowledge their assaults often face similar issues to women who do acknowledge their assaults.
+Those who do not acknowledge their assaults often face similar issues to those who do acknowledge their assaults.
 Unacknowledged rape victims face a higher likelihood of re-victimization, especially in the case of a date rape where the victim holds a continued relationship with the assailant.
 Lower risk detection capacities and higher alcohol consumption are associated with unaddressed rapes.
 It has been found that the more time that passes, the more likely a victim is to acknowledge their rape.
 The prevalence of PTSD is where evidence is rendered inconclusive.
 Some studies report lower PTSD levels in comparison to victims who have acknowledged their rape, while others report the same or higher levels.